hstroetgen/sc_sncn_ethernet/examples/app_ethernet_hub/doc/index.rst

 We will set the SOMANET hub in between our PC and the internet.

-.. cssclass:: github

-  `See Application on Public Repository <https://github.com/synapticon/sc_sncn_ethernet/tree/master/examples/app_ethernet_hub>`_

 .. important:: To run this application you will need 2x SOMANET COM Ethernet Cable STP RJ45 to PicoBlade 5pin.

 Quick How-to
 ------------